keldefrawy/keldefrawy.github.io/_rd_articles/ai-native-public-good.md

 **Five-year capability review:** new technical abilities, apprentice independence, cross-program reuse, competing approaches, transitions, corrections, and capabilities deliberately ended.

 **Ten-year mission review:** scientific and public value, deployed systems, standards, spillovers, concentration risk, and counterfactual evidence against comparable existing programs.

+Comparison cannot wait until year ten.
+Each pilot site should be matched before launch to existing programs or organizations with similar mission, maturity, field, and resource intensity.
+Where the portfolio permits, sites should randomize or phase in selected governance mechanisms—protected base time, independent verification budgets, apprenticeship overlap, or transition funding—rather than changing everything at once.
+Some outcomes will remain nonrandom and path-dependent; the evaluation should state that limitation instead of presenting a synthetic control as an experiment.

+The comparison set must include successful current institutions, not only failures: frontier corporate laboratories, strong university centers, FFRDC R&D laboratories, national laboratories, DARPA- or ARPA-style programs, open-source scientific communities, and mission-driven startups.
+[Current business R&D concentration](#source-ncses-business-concentration-2026) makes industry indispensable to that control group.
+The proposal earns expansion only if it creates capability those arrangements do not, or creates comparable capability with materially greater access, resilience, correction, or public value.

 The pilot fails if it becomes a captive contractor, an academic grant distributor, a venture studio, a permanent procurement incumbent, or an AI-content factory.
 It fails if administrative labor consumes the protected technical horizon.
 It also fails if it protects research without producing hard external evidence or credible paths to use.